The new festival We Are Robots is deemed to be one of a kind as it has been designed to put the spotlight on the future and innovation in music.

 Emma Joyce and Gordana Jovkovic (pictured) are the leading force behind the organisation.
 Both come from a music background: Jovkovic is a composer and has been wroking in the events department at the venue for the three years.
 Joyce has worked in radio and has been at The Old Truman Brewery for six years, currently working as the events operations manager.

-In an exclusive interview with Access, they talk about how the innovative music festival comes to life.
+In an exclusive interview with Access, they talk about how the innovative music festival has come to life.

 How did you come up with the idea of We Are Robots festival?